Welcome to the Pikesville Farmers Market 2021 Season!

-Health Guidelines for Visiting the Farmers Market Spring 2020
+Health Guidelines for Visiting the Farmers Market during COVID-19

 The CDC guidelines for staying healthy during the novel coronavirus crisis also apply to visiting the Pikesville Farmers Market.
 We must abide by these guidelines to eliminate potential COVID-19 transmission and in order to stay open.

 These steps apply to vendors, managers, and shoppers:

 - Follow simple CDC rules for washing hands and not touching your face.

 - Wear a mask covering your nose at all times.

 - Sanitize hands coming into the market and frequently while shopping.

 - Maintain 6 feet of distance from one another.

 - Be patient with one another and vendors with lines due to distancing.

 - Enter from the North and South sides of the market ONLY.